lupantech/ineqmath/README.md

 ## Fine-grained Informal Judges

 Traditional evaluation methods fall short in this setting: expert annotation is accurate but prohibitively labor-intensive, while automated techniques such as string matching or value equivalence fail to capture step-by-step correctness—an essential aspect of inequality problem solving.
-To evaluate the correctness of **IneqMath** solutions, we propose a fine-grained **LLM-as-judge** framework, consisting of a **final-answer judge** for verifying the predicted answer and four specialized **step-wise judges** targeting common reasoning flaws.
+To evaluate the correctness of <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> solutions, we propose a fine-grained **LLM-as-judge** framework, consisting of a **final-answer judge** for verifying the predicted answer and four specialized **step-wise judges** targeting common reasoning flaws.
 A solution is deemed correct **overall** only if it passes all five judges.
 As shown in the following table and confusion matrix, these judges achieve strong alignment with human annotations (F1 = 0.93), providing a scalable yet reliable alternative to manual evaluation.

 <div align="center">